 Dr. Navid Kashaninejad

-- Dr. Say Hwa Tan, 2015 to date, BSc, Meng (Nanyang Technological University), PhD (Max Plank Institute, University of Goettingen), currently ARC DECRA fellow at QMNC, Griffith University
+- Dr. Say Hwa Tan, 2015 to 2016, BSc, Meng (Nanyang Technological University), PhD (Max Plank Institute, University of Goettingen), currently ARC DECRA fellow at QMNC, Griffith University

 - Dr. Yap Yit Fatt, 2006-2009, BSc, MEng (University of Technology Malaysia), PhD (NTU), Droplet based microfluidics, currently Assistant Professor, Petroleum Institute, Abu Dhabi, United Arab Emirates.